Taylor Shold: Tell us a little about yourself, who are you and what do you do?

 Taylor: Finally, what advice do you have for people who are looking to start creating their own online content?

-Matthew: It’s weird that I’m asked to give advice, so here’s what my thinking.
+Matthew: It’s weird that I’m asked to give advice, but here’s my thinking.
 Create every opportunity you can.
 Create content.
-Find your niche, whether it’s sports, fashion, fitness, or the news.
+Find your niche, whether it’s sports, fashion, fitness, or anything you love.
 I have a passion for broadcasting in hockey, but I started a blog, then moved on to YouTube.
 I’m slowly growing my channel, but staying consistent and persistent is incredibly important.
 Get involved at school.
 Introduce yourself to people who you look up to, whether it’s in person, on LinkedIn, Twitter, Instagram, or Facebook.
 Taylor Shold is a good start.

 For more great articles, features and job postings, follow us on Twitter @SholdMediaGroup